SDytewski/customtheme/README.md

 **Example 1**

+This was my first attempt installing Wordpress locally, previously I made a site on Wordpress by just working on the live site.
+However, developers wouldn't normally do this so I followed this tutorial on how to run Wordpress locally using MAMP. https://www.themeum.com/install-wordpress-localhost/

 After Wordpress was installed on my localhost, I installed Node.js.
 I started first by setting up the files for a custom theme on my localhost.
-The tutorial I used was pretty helpful.
+The youtube tutorial I used was pretty helpful.
 This was my first time using PHP but it seemed simple to understand since Wordpress requires a certain structure of code.
 For instance you need to have a "function.php" or a "footer.php" file in order for Wordpress to understand its purpose.
 A "footer.php" is obviously where you work on your footer.
 You will find these same files in probably all Wordpress sites.

 ![first-prompt](images/progress1.png)

 **Example 2**

 The next step was installing Sass, Laravel, and webpack and configuring those files.
 Laravel compiles your Sass code into CSS and by typing in "npm run watch" I could watch changes on the screen.
 However I did run into problems of caching, which means sometimes I didn't see the changes happen.
-I ended up using Google Chrome's incognito mode and my changes would show up live .I found Sass very nice to use and enjoyed it's more intuitive structure, which I think is better than CSS.
-The first step was just getting an image on the screen to show up.
+I ended up using Google Chrome's incognito mode and my changes would show up live.
+I found Sass very nice to use and enjoyed it's more intuitive structure, which I think is better than CSS.
+The first step was just getting an image on the screen to show up which you can see in the above example.

 ![first-prompt](images/progress3.png)